JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 end
 ```

-The output varies depending on the computer, OS, and rendering settings.
+The output varies depending on the computer, operating system, and rendering settings.

-MacOS standard rendering:
+Here’s the MacOS standard rendering:

 ![macos alias text](../assets/figures/textrendering-macos-alias-test.png)

-Linux Gnome standard anti-aliasing:
+Here’s Linux Gnome’s standard anti-aliasing:

 ![linux gnome alias text](../assets/figures/textrendering-linux-gnome-greyscale-aaa .png)

 On Windows systems, and on some Linux desktops, text can be
-displayed using a _subpixel_ rendering process, which switches the red, green, and blue components of pixels on or off where they meet the edges of text in an attempt to provide a “smoother” appearance.
+displayed using a _subpixel_ rendering process, which
+switches the red, green, and blue components of pixels on or
+off where they meet the edges of text in an attempt to
+provide a “smoother” appearance.

-Linux KDE RGB anti-aliasing:
+Here’s Linux KDE RGB anti-aliasing:

 ![linux kde rgb alias text](../assets/figures/textrendering-linux-kde-rgb-subpixel-aa.png)